electric-cloud-community/EC-DSLIDE/README.md

 ## Acknowledgements
 This tool was build on top of https://github.com/codemirror/CodeMirror.
 We greatly appreciate the contributions of the authors of Codemirror.

+## Licensing ##
+EC-DSLIDE is licensed under the Apache License, Version 2.0.
+See [LICENSE](https://github.com/electric-cloud/EC-DSLIDE/blob/master/LICENSE) for the full license text.